thoughtworks-jumpstart/guides/docs/frontend-web-development/react-todo-list.md

 ## Complete or Uncomplete a todo item

-To achieve this, we will need to identify individual item.
+To achieve this, we can identify an individual item.
-We can do this by assigning an Universally Unique Identifier(UUID) to individual item.
+We can do this by assigning a Universally Unique Identifier(UUID) to the individual item.

 ```sh
 npm install uuid